Coral Eclipse Betting 2021

 You can expect to see a lot of Coral Eclipse tips online and in the newspapers in the build-up to the race.

-In recent years, trainer John Gosden has saddled four of the last eight Coral Eclipse winners, while another key Coral Eclipse tip to note is that ALL of the winners since 1886 were aged 5 or younger.
+In recent years, trainer John Gosden has saddled four of the last nine Coral Eclipse winners, while another key Coral Eclipse tip to note is that ALL of the winners since 1886 were aged 5 or younger.

 Coral Eclipse Betting Trends